 The list below details the best-selling used cars in the UK according to the Society of Motor Manufacturers and Traders (SMMT), which sourced ownership data from the DVLA.
-It is based on figures for the first half of 2018, during which 4,125,090 used cars changed hands.
-Although this represents a 2.6 per cent drop compared with used car sales during the same period in 2017, it still represents a very healthy market.
+It is based on figures for the first three-quarters of 2018, during which 6,182,547 used cars changed hands.
+Although this is a 2.5 per cent drop compared with used car sales during the same period in 2017, it still represents a very healthy market.

 As you’d expect, there are many parts of the used car market that reflect what is happening with new cars.
-In the second quarter of 2018, for example, demand for alternative fuel vehicles (that’s hybrid, plug-in hybrid and electric) grew by 25.3% to 26,832 cars.
-By the same token, SUV sales increased by 10.7%, and the most popular market segment of all is the supermini, where cars such as the Ford Fiesta, Vauxhall Corsa and Volkswagen Polo account for 32.6% of used car sales.
+In the third quarter of 2018, for example, demand for alternative fuel vehicles (that’s hybrid, plug-in hybrid and electric) grew by 28.6% to almost 30,000 cars.
+By the same token, SUV sales increased by 6.2%, and the most popular type of car was the supermini, with cars such as the Ford Fiesta, Vauxhall Corsa and Volkswagen Polo accounting for around one-third of used car sales.

 Where the new and used car markets differ is in demand for diesel models.
-For while this has witnessed a huge decline in terms of new car registrations, used sales actually increased to the tune of 3.2% in the second quarter of 2018.
+For while this has witnessed a huge decline in terms of new car registrations, used sales are actually proving much more resilient, falling just 2.6% in the third quarter of 2018.
 This is most likely driven by a combination of factors, from an oversupply of models helping to keep prices competitive, the fact that many diesels registered before April 2017 are still cheaper to tax than their petrol equivalents, and the fact diesel engines feature heavily in used SUVs.

 To see the top 10 best selling used cars in the UK in the first half of 2018 keep scrolling down the page.
 If any of them take your fancy simply follow the links to find some great deals from top-rated dealers via CarGurus.